primer/view_components/docs/content/components/dropdown.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-DropdownMenus are lightweight context menus for housing navigation and actions.
+Dropdowns are lightweight context menus for housing navigation and actions.
 They're great for instances where you don't need the full power (and code) of the select menu.

 ## Examples